scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 ]
 ```

 The `minversion` will print a nicer error if your pytest is too old (though, ironically, it won't read this is the version is too old, so setting "6" or less in `pyproject.toml` is rather pointless).
-The `addopts` setting will add whatever you put there to the command line when you run; `-ra` will print a summary "r"eport of "a"ll results, which gives you a quick way to review what tests failed and were skipped, and why. `--show-locals` will print locals in tracebacks. `--strict-markers` will make sure you don't try to use an unspecified fixture.
+The `addopts` setting will add whatever you put there to the command line when you run; `-ra` will print a summary "r"eport of "a"ll results, which gives you a quick way to review what tests failed and were skipped, and why. `--showlocals` will print locals in tracebacks. `--strict-markers` will make sure you don't try to use an unspecified fixture.
 And `--strict-config` will error if you make a mistake in your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filter_warnings` will cause all warnings to be errors (you can add allowed warnings here too).
 Finally, `testpaths` will limit pytest to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
 [See the docs](https://docs.pytest.org/en/stable/customize.html) for more options.

 pytest also checks the current and parent directories for a `conftest.py` file.
 If it finds them, they will get run outer-most to inner-most.
 These files let you add fixtures and other pytest configurations (like hooks for test discovery, etc) for each directory.
 For example, you could have a "mock" folder, and in that folder, you could have a `conftest.py` that has a mock fixture with `autouse=True`, then every test in that folder will get this mock applied.